 Bong's environmental work is aimed at minimising the environmental effects of both end products and processes.
 At present Bong is working actively to improve production methods so that polluting emissions are minimised, to eco-label as large a portion of the range as possible, and to boost knowledge and awareness of environmental issues among its employees.
 Besides imposing demands on its own operations, Bong is also trying to influence suppliers and customers to design their products so that ecocycle thinking and conservation of natural resources are prioritised.
 In order to further streamline environmental efforts, the Company strives for all plants in the Group to be certified in accordance with ISO 14001.
-The plants in Solingen in Germany and Kristianstad in Sweden, as well as Milton Keynes and Derby in the UK, Evreux and Angoulême in France are certified.
-Environmental certification of the products is an important aspect, and labelling with the Nordic Ecolabel (the Swan) is therefore a natural part of Bong's Scandinavian range.
+The plants in Solingen in Germany and Kristianstad in Sweden, as well as Milton Keynes and Derby in the UK, Evreux and Angoulème in France are certified.